 A few stocks which are currently not subject to a TAC have been exploited unsustainably for several years.
 Examples include the critically endangered European eel, European sea bass in the North Sea, Irish Sea, English Channel, Bristol Channel and Celtic Sea and sardine in the Cantabrian Sea and Iberian Atlantic waters.
-In addition, very few management options have been explored for minimising bycatch of vulnerable species like sharks.
+In addition, very few management options have been explored for minimising bycatch of endangered and vulnerable species like tope shark (Galeorhinus galeus).

 The MSY objective in Article 2(2) of the CFP Basic Regulation applies to all harvested stocks, whether subject to a TAC or not.
 Likewise, both the precautionary approach and the ecosystem-based approach are fundamental principles that must underpin fisheries management under the CFP in general.
 It is crucial that effective stock-specific measures be introduced, particularly where no TAC is in place to regulate fishing levels, to ensure that vulnerable stocks are restored above sustainable levels, in line with legal requirements.
+The fact that we know very little about the true catch levels of some of these species further strengthens the case for REM to improve data for their sustainable management.
 We therefore provide the following recommendations in Box 7 below for stocks not managed by a TAC.